scazaresm/mintik-deployment/README.md

 `sudo docker-compose up -d`

-That's it, you should be able to see the Docker containers are running either by using the terminal or from the Portainer web interface:
+That's it, you should be able to see the Docker containers are running, either from the terminal or from the Portainer web interface:

 `sudo docker ps`